ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/inputdata.rst

 your Synda installation.
 Note that it is not possible to combine the two in a single conda environment, for Synda requires python 2 and ESMValTool requires Python 3.
 Typing ``which synda`` while your synda environment is active will print its location.
-To make synda from ESMValTool we suggest creating a directory ``mkdir ~/bin`` and and appending that folder to your PATH environment variable, e.g. by adding the following line to your ``bashrc`` file:
+To make the ``synda`` program usable from ESMValTool we suggest creating a directory ``mkdir ~/bin`` and and appending that folder to your PATH environment variable, e.g. by adding the following line to your ``bashrc`` file:
 ``PATH=$PATH:$HOME/BIN``.